LinkedIn is a lead generation bonanza.

 Your statuses can be bite-size insider tips, quick product updates, curated articles on your area of expertise, check-in at events or meetings with relevant people –tagging comes in handy to expand your network, too–.

 A way to tune up the visibility and shareability of your statuses is, of course, through imagery.
-Infographics (which you can find at stock image sites and easily customize with Adobe Illustrator) or images with text overlays –made on a whim with any basic image editor like Adobe Spark or its alternatives— are simple yet very effective.
+Infographics (which you can find at stock image sites and easily customize with Adobe Illustrator) or images with text overlays –made on a whim with any basic image editor like Adobe Creative Cloud Express (Adobe Spark) or its alternatives— are simple yet very effective.

 5 Stock Photo Agencies with LinkedIn-Approved Images